Thomas Telford School

-Thomas Telford School (commonly referred to as TTS) is a City Technology College in Telford, Shropshire and is sponsored by The Mercers Company and Tarmac Holdings Limited.
-Prior to 2016 the mixed ability school ranked as the top performing comprehensive school in England, and was the first to achieve a GCSE pass rate of 100% A*-C grades.
-The school was rated by Ofsted as a Grade 1 outstanding school during 2009, and has not been inspected since.
+Thomas Telford School is a City Technology College in Telford, Shropshire and is sponsored by The Mercers Company and Tarmac Holdings Limited.

 History

 The school was founded in 1991 as the eighth of fifteen specialist CTCs set up to raise educational standards in inner-city areas.
 The catchment area includes Telford, Wolverhampton and the villages and suburbs in between.
 One of the school's initial main aims was to help relieve the under-performing schools in the urban areas of Wolverhampton.
 Thomas Telford School previously generated significant funds through the sale of its online curriculum content and qualifications sold through a subsidiary company TTSOnline Limited (Thomas Telford School Online Limited).

 In 2009, pupils from the school were chosen to construct Airfix models of planes and tanks, and to assist Top Gear co-host James May construct a life size model of a World War II Spitfire on the first episode of the series James May's Toy Stories.

-In 2014 the school was criticised for not sufficiently following up concerns raised by pupils about the nature of a "romantic relationship" between a member of staff and a pupil.
-The teacher was found guilty of unacceptable professional conduct.

 Information technology

 The school has used IT for education, making use of electronic whiteboards provided by Smart Technologies in all classrooms, learning bases and study rooms.
 The school provides an extranet, which is run using Virtual Office, allowing students and staff to access their files and e-mail from home.

-The school has at least one computer and interactive whiteboard in every classroom as well as a total of 200 across the school's four ILC's (Independent Learning Centres).
-The school has a CAD/CAM suite; which provides access to a Roland CAM CNC milling and machining equipment and a set of 3D printers.
-The CAD/CAM suite also consists of an HP A1 Pantone printer, HP A3 colour laser printer and HP A3 inkjet laser printer as well as the schools network of other laser printers.
+The school has a CAD/CAM suite; which provides access to Roland CAM CNC milling and machining equipment and a set of 3D printers.
+The CAD/CAM suite also consists of an HP A1 Pantone printer, HP A3 colour laser printer and HP A3 inkjet laser printer as well as the school's network of other laser printers.
 The CAD/CAM suite also houses around fifty computers for students to produce work on the various CAD packages the school has which includes the latest version of AutoDesk Inventor.

 The school hosts its online curriculum in-house, with a web server and Real Streaming Media Server housed in the computer services department of the school.